Igor Akinfeev: International career

 In Russia's first group match of the 2014 FIFA World Cup against South Korea, Akinfeev fumbled a long-range shot from Lee Keun-ho, dropping it over the line to give the Koreans the lead.
 Russia then went on to equalize, and the match finished 1–1.
 The final group stage match between Algeria and Russia on 26 June ended 1–1, advancing Algeria and eliminating Russia.
 A win for Russia would have seen them qualify, and they led the game 1–0 after six minutes.
 In the 60th minute of the game, a green laser was shone in Akinfeev's face while he was defending from an Algerian free kick, from which Islam Slimani scored to equalise.
 Both Akinfeev and Russian coach Fabio Capello blamed the laser for the decisive conceded goal.
 On 27 March 2015, in a Euro 2016 Group G qualifier away to Montenegro, Akinfeev was struck in the head by a flare launched from the crowd, 20 seconds after kick-off.
 The game was called off for 35 minutes while he was treated, and resumed with his substitution for Yuri Lodygin.
 It was eventually abandoned after a brawl, while Akinfeev was taken to a Podgorica hospital with a neck injury and light burns.
 Akinfeev played his third UEFA European Championship for Russia at UEFA Euro 2016 as the national team finished bottom of Group B with only one point from three matches.

-He was selected as captain for Russia's 2017 FIFA Confederations Cup campaign on home soil and kept a clean sheet as the Russian's defeated New Zealand 2–0 in the tournament's opening match.
-On 21 June, in Russia's second group match, a 1–0 defeat to Portugal, Akinfeev won his 100th cap for the national team.
+He was selected as captain for Russia's 2017 FIFA Confederations Cup campaign on home soil and kept a clean sheet as Russia defeated New Zealand 2–0 in the tournament's opening match.
+On 21 June, in Russia's second group match, a 1–0 defeat to Portugal, Akinfeev won his 100th cap.
 On 11 May 2018, he was included in Russia's extended 2018 FIFA World Cup squad.
 On 3 June 2018, he was included in the finalized World Cup squad.
 Akinfeev was later instrumental in the Russians knocking out Spain in the Round of 16, being elected Man of the Match and saving two penalties in the shoot-out, ensuring a Russian victory.
 On 1 October 2018, he announced his retirement from the national team.